Foley (sound design): Feet

-The category entails the sound of footsteps.
-To make the sound of walking down a staircase, Foley artists stomp their feet on a marble slab while watching the footage.
+This category entails the sound of footsteps.
+To make the sound of walking down a staircase, Foley artists stomp their feet on the floor or a much smaller staircase while watching the footage to remain in sync with the actor.
 Foley studios carry many different types of shoes and several different types of floors to create footstep sounds.
 These floors, known as Foley Pits, vary from marble squares to gravel and rock pits.
 Creating just the right sound of footsteps can greatly enhance the feel of a scene.
 Foley Artists are often referred to as "Foley Walkers" or "Steppers" when working in the "feet" subset of Foley.

 Moves

-The "moves" category makes up many of the more subtle sounds heard in films, for example, the swishing of clothing when two actors walk past each other.
-This sound is created by rubbing two pieces of the same material together near the microphone at the same rate that the actor’s legs cross.
+The "moves" category makes up many of the more subtle sounds heard in films, such as the swishing of clothing when two actors walk past each other, for example.
+This sound is created by rubbing two pieces of the same material together near the microphone at the same rate that the actor's legs cross.
 Cloth is not always used and tends to be recorded at the discretion of the dubbing mixer who ultimately controls the final outcome of the audio post-production process.

 Specifics

 Foley can also include other sounds, such as doors closing and doorbells ringing; however, these tend to be done more efficiently using stock sound effects, arranged by sound editors.

 Foley effects help the viewer judge the size of a space.
 For example, a large hall has strong reverberation, while a small room may have only slight reverberation.
-Open outdoor spaces usually have no reverberation at all.